On the Chern numbers of a smooth threefold: Cubic forms in reduced form

 Suppose $\ell \ge 2$.
 Since $\partial_{\ell+1} \partial_{\ell+1}F(p_\ell)=0$ we see that $x_{\ell+1}^2x_\ell$ does not appear in $F$ and this implies, considering $\partial_{\ell+1}\partial_{\ell+1}F(z)$, that also $x_{\ell+1}^2x_{\ell+2}$ does not appear in $F$, which is a contradiction.
 Thus $\ell <2$ and we are done. \end{proof}

 \begin{remark} Note that in general $V_F$ might contain surfaces, e.g. if

 then $\dim V_F=n-2$. \end{remark}

-Our goal is now to improve Theorems \ref{t_special} and \ref{t_plane} and characterise those cubics $F$ such that $V_F$ contains a curve $C$ such that $C\nsubseteq \{F=0\}$.
-To this end, we restrict to the case of cubics with non-zero discriminant.
+Our goal is now to improve Theorems \ref{t_special} and \ref{t_plane} and characterise those cubic forms $F$ such that $V_F$ contains a curve $C$ such that $C\nsubseteq \{F=0\}$.
+To this end, we restrict to the case of cubic forms with non-zero discriminant.